pymupdf/PyMuPDF/docs/story-class.rst

    .. method:: __init__(self, html=None, user_css=None, em=12, archive=None)

-      Create a story, optionally providing HTML and CSS source.
-In any case, this object points to a HTML structure, a so-called DOM (Document Object Model).
+      Create a **story**, optionally providing HTML and CSS source.
+      The HTML is parsed, and held within the Story as a DOM (Document Object Model).

       This structure may be modified: content (text, images) may be added, copied, modified or removed by using methods of the :ref:`Xml` class.

-      When finished, the story can be written to pages provided by a :ref:`DocumentWriter`.
+      When finished, the **story** can be written to any device;
+      in typical usage the device may be provided by a :ref:`DocumentWriter` to make new pages.

       Here are some general remarks:

-      * The :ref:`Story` constructor parses and validates the provided HTML and CSS sources.
-PyMuPDF provides a number of ways to manipulate the HTML source by providing access to the *nodes* of the underlying DOM.
-HTML documents can be completely built from ground up programmatically, or existing HTML can be modified pretty arbitrarily.
+      * The :ref:`Story` constructor parses and validates the provided HTML to create the DOM.
+      * PyMuPDF provides a number of ways to manipulate the HTML source by providing access to the *nodes* of the underlying DOM.
+        Documents can be completely built from ground up programmatically, or the existing DOM can be modified pretty arbitrarily.
         For details of this interface, please see the :ref:`Xml` class.

-      * If no (or no more) changes to the DOM are required, the story is ready to produce PDF pages via some :ref:`DocumentWriter`.
-To achieve this, the following loop should be used:
+      * If no (or no more) changes to the DOM are required, the story is ready to be laid out and to be fed to a series of devices (typically devices provided by a :ref:`DocumentWriter` to produce new pages).
+      * The next step is to place the story and write it out.
+        This can either be done directly, by looping around calling `place()` and `draw()`, or alternatively,
+        the looping can handled for you using the `write()` or `write_stabilised()` methods.
+        Which method you choose is largely a matter of taste.

+        * To work in the first of these styles, the following loop should be used:

+            1. Obtain a suitable device to write to;
+               typically by requesting a new,
-        1. Request a new, empty page from a :ref:`DocumentWriter`.
+               empty page from a :ref:`DocumentWriter`.

-        2. Determine one or more rectangles on the page, that should receive story data.
+            2. Determine one or more rectangles on the page, that should receive **story** data.
                Note that not every page needs to have the same set of rectangles.

-        3. Pass each rectangle to the story, each time checking whether the story's data is exhausted.
-If so, leave the loop, otherwise pass the next rectangle to it, respectively restart the loop requesting the next page.

-      * Which part of the story will land on which rectangle / which page, is fully under control of the :ref:`Story` object and cannot be predicted.

-      * Optionally, a story can pass back information to a Python callback function about page positions of HTML headers (tags :htmlTag:`h1` - :htmlTag:`h6`) and nodes with an ``"id"`` attribute.
+            3. Pass each rectangle to the **story** to place it, learning what part of that rectangle has been filled, and whether there is more story data that did not fit.
+               This step can be repeated several times with adjusted rectangles until the caller is happy with the results.
+            4. Optionally, at this point,
+               we can request details of where interesting items have been placed, by calling the `element_positions()` method.
+               Items are deemed to be interesting if their integer ``heading`` attribute is a non-zero (corresponding to HTML tags :htmlTag:`h1` - :htmlTag:`h6`), if their ``id`` attribute is not `None` (corresponding to HTML tag :htmlTag:`id`), or if their ``href`` attribute is not `None` (responding to HTML tag :htmlTag:`href`).
                This can conveniently be used for automatic generation of a Table of Contents, an index of images or the like.
+            5. Next, draw that rectangle out to the device with the `draw()` method.
+            6. If the most recent call to `place()` indicated that all the story data had fitted, stop now.
+            7. Otherwise, we can loop back.
+               If there are more rectangles to be placed on the current device (page), we jump back to step 3 - if not, we jump back to step 1 to get a new device.
+        * Alternatively, in the case where you are using a :ref:`DocumentWriter`, the `write()` or `write_stabilized()` methods can be used.
+          These handle all the looping for you, in exchange for being provided with callbacks that control the behaviour (notably a callback that enumerates the rectangles/pages to use).
+      * Which part of the **story** will land on which rectangle / which page, is fully under control of the :ref:`Story` object and cannot be predicted.

-      * Images may be part of a story.
+      * Images may be part of a **story**.
 They will be placed together with any surrounding text.

-      * Multiple stories may -- independently from each other -- write to the same page.
+      * Multiple stories may - independently from each other - write to the same page.
         For example, one may have separate stories for page header, page footer, regular text, comment boxes, etc.

       :arg str html: HTML source code.
 If omitted, a basic minimum is generated (see below).
       :arg str user_css: CSS source code.
 If provided, must contain valid CSS specifications.